Our homelessness programs

 - engage with the broader community to support their successful transition to independence.

 Service providers funded through the HYAP have demonstrated experience and expertise in delivering positive outcomes for unaccompanied children and young people.

-Information about HYAP providers is available at HSNet.nsw.gov.au.
+Information about HYAP providers is available at Infoxchange Service Seeker.

 An implementation, outcome and economic evaluation of HYAP was undertaken for the period 2017 – 2020.

-In 2021, HYAP is being reconfigured to better meet the needs of unaccompanied children, 12-15 years, experiencing homelessness’.
+HYAP is currently being reconfigured to better meet the needs of unaacompanied children, 12-15 years, experiencing and at risk of homelessness.

 Get in touch

 For enquiries about homelessness services and programs, please contact the Homelessness Team at firstname.lastname@example.org

 If you or someone you know is homeless or at risk of becoming homeless please contact Link2Home or The Child Protection Helpline is the state-wide call centre staffed by professionally qualified caseworkers to receive and screen child protection reports.
 It is available 24 hours a day, 7 days a week.